wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 19 And the people of Columbia, who are independent of the tyrants of the earth, and who dwell between the great river which is called Mississippi, in the south, and the province of Canada, in the north, being numbered, are about a thousand times ten thousand souls.*

-20 The men are comely and noble, and cowardice hath forgot to light upon them : neither are they a superstitious people ; they are peace-makers, they love the God of Israel, and worship him; and there are no idolaters amongst them.
+20 The men are comely and noble, and cowardice hath forgot to light upon them : neither are they a superstitious people ; they are peace-makers, they love the God of Israel, and worship him ; and there are no idolaters amongst them.

-21 The women are passing beautiful; they are like unto fresh lilies ; their cheeks are like wild roses ; their lips as a thread of scarlet; nature hath gifted them with Roman virtue and patriotism ; and they have spread goodness with a plentiful hand.
+21 The women are passing beautiful ; they are like unto fresh lilies ; their cheeks are like wild roses ; their lips as a thread of scarlet ; nature hath gifted them with Roman virtue and patriotism ; and they have spread goodness with a plentiful hand.

 22 Now it had happened in times past that the king of Britain had made war upon the people of Columbia, even forty years ago.